Fx64b/fx64b.dev/content/projects/flashcard-app.md

 Data flows through server actions, which is honestly one of my favorite things about Next.js 15.
 No need to set up API routes for everything - you can just call server functions directly from your components.

-The pattern looks like this:

-1. User interacts with UI
-2. Component calls server action
-3. Server action handles business logic and database operations
-4. UI updates with new data
+The pattern is simple: user interacts with UI, component calls server action, server action handles business logic and database operations, then the UI updates with new data.

 ### State Management

 I keep client-side state pretty minimal.
 Most data lives in the database and gets fetched fresh when needed.
-For the few things that need client-side state (like user preferences and animations), I use Zustand with localStorage persistence.
+For the few things that need client-side state (like user preferences and animations), I use [Zustand](https://zustand-demo.pmnd.rs/) with localStorage persistence.

 ## Core Features